 2. Write it down – but make it easy to change.

 I don’t mean you actually have to get out a pen and paper, although you can.
-I use Wunderlist for everything, so that’s what I’ll stick to.
+I use Todoist for everything, so that’s what I’ll stick to, and I have a whole host of thoughts on choosing an app.
 But, having a list of what to do, whether written or electronic, helps you remember what’s due when the rest of the world has tried to fry your brain.
 I only mop every other week because if it was on my to-do list every week, I’d sincerely have to move to a shack with no floors.
 But if I didn’t write it down, I wouldn’t remember if I’d done it or not.
 Can I look at the floor and tell if it needs mopping?
 Yes.
 Am I going to do it if there’s 8 million other things I did commit to in writing?
 No.

 3. Decide if you’re a weekender or a day-by-day cleaner.